google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ### The Bad UX

 Those are some of the common practices I've noticed on the web.
-Sadly there is one very common bad practice.
+Sadly, there is one very common bad practice.

-The worst thing you can do is instantly show the permission dialog to a user as soon as they land on your site.
+The worst thing you can do is instantly show the permission dialog to users as soon as they land on your site.

 They have zero context on why they are being asked for a permission, they may